The GRDC's operations are tailored to most effectively apply the organisation’s resources to achieve its outcomes.

 Board members are appointed by the Minister for Agriculture, Fisheries and Forestry on the recommendations of an independent selection committee.

 The GRDC's advisory panels help to ensure that GRDC investments are directed towards the interests of all its stakeholders and deliver benefits as relevant products and services in each grain-growing region.
-The efforts and expertise of this network of growers, advisers and researchers are crucial to the GRDC's success.
+The efforts and expertise of this network of growers, advisers and researchers are important to the GRDC's success.

 The National Panel: